browserstack/junit-appium-app-browserstack/README.md

     ```
     browserstackLocal: true
     ```
-  - Run `mvn test -P sample-local-test`
+  - Run `mvn test -P sample-local-test` to run in maven enviroment.
+  - Run `gradle clean sampleLocalTest` to run in gradle enviroment.

   - Junit5
     - Update `browserstack.yml` file at root level of Android Junit5 examples or iOS Junit5 examples with your [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings)